halbritter-lab/kidney-genetics/analyses/02_Literature/README.md

 - `pdftools`: Required for pdf files.
 - `config`: Needed for config loading.

+For this analysis you need to have access (VPN) to to respective journals to download the supplement files.

 ## Usage

 Clone the repository and run the R script located in `analyses/02_Literature/`.